yehia67/documentation/utils/0.1/community/one-command-tangle/overview.md

 ### Connect to Trinity

 [Trinity](root://wallets/0.1/trinity/introduction/overview.md) is the official IOTA  wallet for macOS, Windows, Linux, iOS, and Android.
-This wallet allows you to connect only to nodes that support the HTTPS protocol.
+This wallet allows you to connect only to nodes that support the HTTPS.

 To connect to Trinity, you can configure the one-command Tangle's Docker container to start a secure Caddy proxy server that uses Let's Encrypt SSL certificates.